DGAMECRAFTER/ArithBinator/README.md

 ArithBinator is designed to make arithmetic and binary calculations easy and intuitive.
 It is developed by Divan, and the current version is 1.0.
 For more information, visit the [official GitHub repository](https://github.com/DGAMECRAFTER/ArithBinator).

 ## License
-This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.
+This project is licensed under a custom non-commercial license.
+Commercial use of this software is strictly prohibited without prior permission from the copyright holder.
+See the [LICENSE](LICENSE) file for more details.

 ## Contact
 For any inquiries or feedback, please reach out via GitHub issues or contact the developer directly.